collocations.org

 a high level of demand

-VERB + DEMAND
+VERB + demand

-cope with, meet, satisfy
+accommodate, cope with, fulfil/fulfill, handle, meet, satisfy, supply

-create, generate
+create, drive, generate

 It is the job of the marketing manager to create demand for the new product.